Scifabric/pybossa/doc/admin.rst

     a :ref:`task-presenter` to allow other volunteers to participate.

 .. note::
-    A fourth option is available on the Admin Site menu.
-Here, admins will be able to obtain a list of all registered users in the PyBossa system, in either json or csv formats.
+    In the users option, admins will be able to obtain a list of all registered users in the PyBossa system, in either json or csv formats.